openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-07-off2-off-reinstall.md

 ### Finding git commit

-Contrary to obf, opf and opff we don't have to do this, as we know we are on the last version !
+Contrary to $SERVICE, opf and opff we don't have to do this, as we know we are on the last version !

 ### Finding difference with prod

 diff -r -u  --exclude "logs/" --exclude "html/images/products/" --exclude "html/data" --exclude="html/illustrations" --exclude "html/files" --exclude "html/exports"  --exclude "scripts/*.csv" --exclude "deleted.images" --exclude "tmp/" --exclude "new_images/" --exclude="build-cache" --exclude="debug" --exclude="node_modules" --exclude="node_modules.old" --exclude="users" --exclude="lists" --exclude="data" --exclude="orgs" --exclude="html/images/products" --exclude=".git" /home/off/openfoodfacts-server /srv/off > /tmp/off-diff.patch

+## Installing

 ### symlinks to mimic old structure

-Now we create symlinks to mimic old structure:
+Now we create symlinks to mimic old structure so that we can move products between instances:

 On off, as root:
 ```bash